 Personal issues, including coping with school, National Service and employment

-Other issues, including partner violence, bereavement and loss
+Other issues, including intimate partner violence, addictions, bereavement and loss

 Making a counselling appointment